Richard Kerry: Career

 Kerry joined the United States Army Air Corps in World War II and volunteered to become a test pilot.
 He flew C-47s and B-29s until contracting tuberculosis, after which he was discharged.
 Upon returning to Massachusetts after convalescing in Colorado, he became an Assistant United States Attorney.
 He moved to Washington, D.C., in 1949, where he worked in the office of the General Counsel for the Navy Department.

 Kerry entered the American foreign service and served as a diplomat in positions both in the United States and at foreign embassies, including in Germany and Norway.
 He also served as a lawyer in the Bureau of United Nations Affairs.
 Kerry authored The Star Spangled Mirror: America's Image of Itself and the World in 1990.
-In retirement Kerry engaged in his passion for sailing, making several Atlantic crossings, sailing the New England and Nova Scotia coasts solo, and racing sloops.

 Personal life

 Kerry met nurse Rosemary Isabel Forbes in 1938 in Saint Briac, France, where he was taking a course in the sculpture of ship models and she was training as a nurse.
 They married on February 8, 1941, in Montgomery, Alabama, while he was a Cadet in the Army Air Corps.
-They had four children: Margaret (born 1941); John Kerry (born 1943); Diana (born 1947); and Cameron (born 1950).
+They had four children: Margaret (born 1941); John (born 1943); Diana (born 1947); and Cameron (born 1950).

+In retirement, Kerry engaged in his passion for sailing.
+He made several Atlantic crossings.
+Kerry sailed the New England and Nova Scotia coasts solo and raced sloops.

-Kerry died in at Massachusetts General Hospital on July 29, 2000, from prostate cancer complications, one day after his 85th birthday.
+Kerry died in at Massachusetts General Hospital on July 29, 2000 from prostate cancer complications, one day after his 85th birthday.

+Kerry's son, John Kerry, has said that although he knew his paternal grandfather had come from Austria, he did not know until informed by The Boston Globe in January 2003 that Fred Kerry had changed his name from "Fritz Kohn" and converted from Judaism to Catholicism or that Ida Kerry's brother Otto and sister Jenni had died in Nazi concentration camps.